Egipte flag Egipte: Visió econòmica i política

 • Modern Egypt: centre-right, liberalism

-• Reform and Development Party: liberalism, centrist
+• Reform and Development Party: liberalism, centrist, it is the main opposition party

 Other parties include